Sensitivity of the SHiP experiment to dark photons decaying to a pair of charged particles: SHiP sensitivity

 \subsection{Reconstruction of the decay products}

 The strategy employed in this analysis relies uniquely on the reconstruction of charged particles by the SHiP straw tracker.
 Future extensions of this work could consider also calorimeter deposits (with the possibility to fully reconstruct $\pi^0$ decays to two photons) and muon detectors.
 Events are retained if two tracks are found passing the criteria summarised in Table~\ref{tab:recoSel}, namely that the two tracks are within the fiducial area of the detector up to the fourth layer after the magnet, the fit converged with good quality requirements ($\chi^2/\mathrm{NDF}<5$ with $\mathrm{NDF}$ the number of degrees of freedom of the fit).
 The tracks are required to have an impact parameter (IP) less than 0.1\,m in the (x,y) plane, a momentum $p$ above 1\,GeV, and a distance of closest approach (DOCA) below 1\,cm.
 Criteria on the number of hits ($\mathrm{NDF}>25$) or presence of hits before/after the magnet are meant to reduce backgrounds which could come from particles re-entering the detector volume due to the magnetic field.
+At the moment, the resolution of the timing detector is neglected, and MC truth information is used instead.

 The efficiency of having two good tracks passing the selection for events which had two charged particles and \DP vertex in the decay volume, $\mathcal{P}_{\mathrm{reco}}$ is shown in Fig.~\ref{fig:Preco}.
 Once the \DP decays in the vessel volume, the reconstruction efficiency is above 80\% in most of the parameter space.
 For production via meson decay, a dependency on $\varepsilon$ is observed, with the efficiency dropping to below 50\% as $\varepsilon$ decreases.
 This is found to be related to the wider angular distribution of dark photons produced in meson decays, introducing a dependency on the position of the decay vertex.